 Trigger of infections

 Both the mentioned processes are interfered with if the hosts or in other words humans insist on deep pore cleansing and sterile skin conditions.
 A damaged skin barrier and disordered AMP balance facilitate the penetration of pathogenic germs into the skin and consequently also associated infections.
-This is why rural populations have a statistically higher sensitivity to barrier disorders and infections than urban populations.
+This is why rural populations have a statistically lower sensitivity to barrier disorders and infections than urban populations.
 Dry skin is the first symptom of a disordered barrier.
 Vice versa, prolonged humidity of the skin surface such as after a pool visit leads to disorders of the local skin flora as well as to swellings and increased permeability of the skin.
 Hence opportunists as for instance the triggers of athlete's foot2 get the chance to penetrate into the skin barrier and start their destructive activity.

 Also sweaty skin-to-skin contact areas as for example shaved armpits or sweating in closed shoes or boots facilitate the fast proliferation of bacteria - a fact to be noticed by volatile and odorous metabolic products such as isovaleric acid and sulphurous compounds.3